helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 ## Switching to Vim and Neovim from Visual Studio Code as My Main Code Editor

-Visual Studio Code had been my main code editor for two years, since I started to teach myself web development, but I have been trying out Vim and Neovim (with [LazyVim](https://www.lazyvim.org/)'s setup for the latter), and am considering having them replace Visual Studio Code as my main code editor.
+Visual Studio Code had been my main code editor for two years, since I started to teach myself web development, but I have switched to Neovim (with [LazyVim](https://www.lazyvim.org/)'s setup) as my main code editor.

+You can read more about the switch in my blog post, ["I Use (Neo)Vim BTW"](/blog/posts/2025-04-03-i-use-neovim-btw/).

 ## Planning on Attending the 42 Computer Science School